Budapestby VisitCity Guides

 Trattoria Toscana brings authentic Italian flavors to the riverbank near Liberty Bridge.
 The rustic interior, complete with checkered tablecloths and the aroma of garlic and herbs, transports diners to Tuscany - until they glance out the windows to see Gellért Hill rising majestically across the water.
 The wood-fired oven produces exceptional pizzas, while handmade pastas showcase traditional Italian techniques.

 The family-friendly atmosphere makes this an excellent choice for travelers with children.
-Sunday lunches often feature entertainment for kids, allowing parents to relax with a glass of Chianti while little ones are kept happily occupied.
+Sunday lunches often have entertainment for kids, allowing parents to relax with a glass of Chianti while little ones are kept happily occupied.
 The small summer terrace provides intimate river views, perfect for romantic dinners as boats glide silently past.

 Taverna Dionysos occupies the neighboring space, creating a delightful Mediterranean corner along the Danube.
 Since 1993, this Greek taverna has served authentic dishes like moussaka, souvlaki, and fresh seafood in a setting that evokes the Greek islands.
 Blue and white décor, bouzouki music, and generous portions designed for sharing create a convivial atmosphere.